Here’s the third in a series of tutorials on The Photographer's Ephemeris desktop web app.

 So far, so good: the first ridge line lies below our peak by some margin, so we should get some direct light.
 However, to be sure, let’s check to see if Colony Baldy, that large mountain to the northeast, will cause us any problems.

 Zoom out one click on the map.
 Move the grey pin out along the sunrise azimuth line again and drop it on the flank of Colony Baldy.

 Note the apparent altitude is still negative (around -3.9°), indicating that the sun will clear Colony Baldy and strike our high ridge line in the cirque above Upper Macey Lake.

 Good news.
 We should be able to make the shot.
 We can already see from the basic sun rise line that we should get good light over the lake itself at the moment of sunrise.
 Now that we know our rugged mountain ridge will also receive some direct light, we can hope for a good shot.

 Can we really see the ridge line?

-In this example you’ll see why apparent altitude is so important.
+In this example you’ll see why elevation angle and apparent altitude are so important.

 Let’s move the red pin to where we plan to shoot from by the lake .
 Now move the grey pin to the ridge line south west of the lake, opposite where the sun will rise.

 To find a position opposite sunrise click the sunrise event in the timeline.
 The time slider and legend should now be at 05:46.
-Click on the time slider (it hightlights blue) then advance the time by 3 minutes using your keyboard cursor keys.
+Click on the time slider then advance the time by 3 minutes.
 As you adjust the slider, the sunrise extension line is displayed under the sun shadow: the line extends through the red pin and continues to the south west.
 When you release the mouse from the time slider, the shadow lines are hidden.
-However, if you wait a moment before releasing the mouse after you finish adjusting the time, the lines will remain visible.
-Move the grey pin to where the sun extension line crosses the ridgeline.
+Hold the shift key down to show the extension lines, then move the grey pin to where the sun extension line crosses the ridge line.

 - The red pin is set on the north east shore of Upper Macey Lake